 - Satsuma payday loans;

 - Greenwood – another doorstep loan brand that hasn’t been used since 2014;

 - Glo – a very small guarantor loan brand.

-Provident also owns the Vanquis and Moneybarn brands – these are NOT included in the Scheme.
-If you have an affordability complaint about them, you can still make a normal affordability complaint and get a full refund.
+If you have an affordability complaint about Vanquis or Moneybarn, these complaints are NOT included in the Scheme.
+You can still make a normal affordability complaint and get a full refund.

 The definition of “unaffordable”